kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ### ResourceVersion in metadata

-Clients find resource versions in resources and list responses returned from the server:
+Clients find resource versions in resources, including the resources in watch events, and list responses returned from the server:

 [v1.meta/ObjectMeta](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#objectmeta-v1-meta) - The `metadata.resourceVersion` of a resource instance identifies the resource version the instance was last modified at.